 (v) comfort functions, e.g. rotation speed information as indicator for electric generator power used as one of the input variables to activate and operate electric seat or handle heating.

-(c) With other words, the choice that e.g. the crank sensor is relevant for environmental protection only and to make it therefore subject to on-board diagnostic requirements has been a matter of debate in a historic decision process.
-It is deemed important to regularly revisit such historic decisions and assumptions to determine if the added value of OBD can also be expanded to other areas in a cost beneficial way in the future.
+(c) With other words, the choice that e.g. the crank sensor is relevant for environmental protection only and to make it therefore subject to on-board diagnostic requirements has been a matter of debate in a historic decision process in the IWG EPPR.

 (d) In the EU this traditional paradigm has already been shifted in approval legislation of L-category vehicles in force towards OBD information mainly needed for the effective and efficient repair of the vehicle.
 Effective repair means that the repairer is able to replace or repair that part of the vehicle that is actually broken.
 Efficient repair means that the repairer can fast identify the smallest identifiable or exchangeable “broken” unit.

-(e) Changing priorities from environmental protection only to the actual repair of the vehicle should help create a level playing field between authorised repairers and independent operators in the repair market.
+(e) European Commission promoted that changing priorities from environmental protection only to the actual repair of the vehicle should help create a level playing field between authorised repairers and independent operators in the repair market.
 This, independent if the repair concerns an environmental protection issue, functional safety or any other type of vehicle functionality related malfunction.
 Moreover, this approach emphasizes the importance of OBD for the consumer as increased competition among service providers is expected to lead to lower repair prices and a better repair quality.
-International harmonisation is of key importance to achieve this goal for the EU and logical consequence of this shift in priorities is that environmental protection and functional safety will subsequently benefit from well-maintained vehicles that can be fast and effectively repaired.

 (f) Nevertheless, the OBD provisions set out in EU approval legislation have been based on chapter 11 of UN Regulation No 83 Rev.4, which has been developed and agreed in the past based on the conventional paradigm related to environmental protection only.
 The EU OBD package for two- and three-wheeled vehicles in force is ready for further adaptation to technical progress in support of this paradigm shift and is aligned at the same time with the requirements set out in this gtr.

 (g) The EU proposed this same approach to the EPPR IWG but this was not deemed acceptable for the larger share of Contracting Parties and stakeholders for various reasons.
 The EPPR IWG agreed that the gtr, once established, might be further developed in the future and other useful areas of harmonisation in the field of OBD might be explored.
-It was deemed most important to establish the gtr within the planned timeframe, by identifying common denominators in requirements and to phrase the requirements so as to allow all Contracting Parties to use the requirements for their purposes and objectives.
+It was deemed most important to establish the gtr within the planned timeframe, addressing the agreed mandate addressing environmental protection by identifying common denominators in requirements and to phrase the requirements so as to allow all Contracting Parties to use the requirements for their purposes and objectives.

 10. Scope in terms of functionality included; split between OBD stages I and II;